 You can customize the Self-Service Console Help (RSA Self-Service Console Frequently Asked Questions) to reflect how your company uses self-service and provisioning.
 For more information, see "Customizing Help for the RSA Self-Service Console" in the Administrator's Guide.

 Note: The tasks that users can perform from the Self-Service Console depend on the type of access to identity sources and the license installed.
-For more information, see "Implications of Read/Write or Read-Only Access" on page 129.

 The following figure shows the landing page of the Self-Service Console.